jeremiahlangner/interpreter/README.md

 ## Unit Tests

+Unit tests use Node.js's native test runner from Node.js 22 or later to report coverage.

 Run the test suite using the following command:

 ```bash
 npm test
 ```

 ## Acknowledgements

-Much of the code here is produced with reference to Robert Nystrom's Crafting Interpreters and Thorsten Ball's Writing an Interpreter in Go.
+Much of the code here is produced with reference to Robert Nystrom's *Crafting Interpreters* and Thorsten Ball's *Writing an Interpreter in Go*.